CervelloLabs/referrski/packages/react-native/README.md

 Configures the SDK with your application settings.

 Parameters:
-- `config`: ReferrSkiConfiguration
+- `config`: Object
   - `appId`: string - Your ReferrSki application ID
+  - `apiKey`: string - Your ReferrSki API key

-### ReferrSki.createInvitation(params)
+### ReferrSki.sendInvite(options)

-Creates a new invitation, optionally sending an email notification.
+Sends a new invitation, optionally with an email notification.

 Parameters:
-- `params`: CreateInvitationParams
+- `options`: SendInviteOptions
   - `inviteeIdentifier`: string - The identifier (e.g., email) of the person to invite
   - `inviterId`: string - The identifier of the person sending the invitation
   - `metadata?`: object - Optional metadata about the invitation